AlessandroScherl/ai-agent/README.md

-# Build, Test and Deploy AI Agents with Python and Docker
+# E-Mail AI Agents with Python and Docker

 Example Project for creating AI-Agents for automated Email sending and research.